 The Java Trace SDK requires you to add a small jar file to your application.
 This jar file contains the annotations and helper classes used to markup the sections of code that Instana should handle.
 When using Maven, the dependency can be easily added with:

-The instana-java-sdk is available from the default Maven central repository.
+instana-java-sdk artifact is available from the default Maven central repository.

 When no agent is monitoring the JVM, which includes the above library and has sections marked with annotations, then they act as No-Op.
 It is safe to use the annotations, they do not have any impact at all as long as no agent is monitoring the JVM.
 To have an Instana agent actually make use of the annotations, you have to tell it which Java package names have those annotations.
 This is because scanning for annotations is a heavyweight process, and scanning the complete classpath of big applications can take a long time.